Boulanger Chrome Reed Table Lamp

 Unfortunately, not much is known about the company.
 S.A.
 Boulanger is famous for the large amount of lamps the company produced that are designed by Gaetano Sciolari.
 S.A.
 Boulanger ended business somewhere in the early 1980s.
 There is nothing to be found in the Belgian Official Journal about the company/factory.
 The journal goes back to 1983.
 The company is not to be confused by the other Boulanger company from Belgium: Les Ateliers Boulanger NV from Brussels.

 All the electric parts were made by VLM Components in the 1960s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.

 VLM Components is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.

 Lamps in the movies

-A Boulanger ostrich egg & reed table lamp was used as a prop in the film “Potiche” with Catherine Deneuve and Gérard Depardieu in 2010.
+A S.A.
+Boulanger ostrich egg table lamp was used as a prop in the French comedy film Potiche from 2010.
+Starring Catherine Deneuve and Gérard Depardieu.